NikoDatamand/JPA-Entity-Mappings/README-WEEK2.md

 - How did you mock database access in your tests, using an in-memory database and/or mockito → Refer to your code

+By using the @DataJpaTest.
+In this way, I am using the H2 in-memory database to test and assert different requests, without having to deploy anything front-end nor host a local MySQL database.

 - Explain the concept Build Server and the role Github Actions play here